The Story

 Crowe to EY chapter

 I started by auditing financial statements at Crowe.
-The work was rigorous and high-accountability — and also repetitive enough that I kept asking how much of it could be systematized.
+The work was rigorous and high-accountability.
+Also repetitive enough that I kept asking how much of it could be systematized.

 That question pushed me toward automation and into EY as a data engineer, where I built data pipelines that reduced manual work.
 This was before "data science" was a thing, but the pattern was already there: instrument the process, automate where you can measure quality.